 - Plan to write at least one high-quality post containing original content per week and as many as one per day.

 - Consider whether Twitter is an appropriate platform for promoting your posts and interacting with others in the secular community.

 - Make sure you understand how the commenting system you are using works, the limitations associated with it, and whether it might make sense to replace it with a third party option like Disqus or Intense Debate.

-- Submit one of your best posts to the atheism subreddit at Reddit and share a few on Facebook or Google+.
+- Submit one of your best posts to the atheism subreddit at Reddit and share a few on Facebook and/or Google+.

 - Review #3 above regularly, asking yourself whether you are accomplishing what you want to accomplish.
 Pay attention to the visual aspects of your blog, the ease of finding information, and the degree to which you are providing readers with something of value to keep them coming back.